Jiyuefeng22/LIO-SAM/README.md

 ## Acknowledgement

   - LIO-SAM is based on LOAM (J. Zhang and S. Singh.
 LOAM: Lidar Odometry and Mapping in Real-time).

+## add in vscode
+hello jyf,this contect is add in vscode in 2025.11.29